Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Microplastics are very small particles, less than 5mm in size.
 They come from different sources and have recently posed a serious concern as they are almost everywhere, especially in water.

-Increasing rates of plastic pollution present microplastic in people's food and water.
+Increasing rates of plastic pollution are leading to microplastics in people's food and water.
 This is not just an environmental problem; it also affects human health.

 In this article, we will focus on the risks of microplastics and some measures you should take, especially concerning water intake.